harrymuhari/MagicFingers/README.md

 ## Related link
     https://www.hackx.org/projects/106
-<br>   It contains few Chinese characters since the hackathon took place in Shanghai
+<br>   But..it is in Chinese, since the hackathon took place in Shanghai